-The Securities and Exchange Commission (SEC) describes its disclosure rule as necessary to address investors' demands for transparency about climate change risks.
-However, SEC lacks the authority to promulgate this rule, which would elevate climate change over material financial considerations and distort SEC's mission of protecting ordinary investors and promoting efficiency, competition, and capital formation in the marketplace.
+Henry Resources appreciates this opportunity to comment on the Securities and Exchange Commission's ("SEC") proposal on the Enhancement and Standardization of Climate-Related Disclosures for Investors.
+The SEC describes this disclosure rule as necessary to address investors' demands for transparency about climate change risks.
+However, we are concerned that the SEC lacks the authority to promulgate this rule, which would elevate climate change over material financial considerations and distort the SEC's mission of protecting ordinary investors and promoting efficiency, competition, and capital formation in the marketplace.

-At BBR Oil Corporation, we develop oil and natural gas in Oklahoma.
-We are concerned that this rule is particularly ill-timed, as it is designed to deny financing to oil and natural gas companies just at a time when more production is needed to bring down record high energy prices.
+At Henry Resources we develop oil and natural gas resources in the Permian Basin.
+We are concerned that the proposed rule is particularly ill-timed, as its implementation would operate to limit or deny financing to oil and natural gas companies just at a time when more production is needed to bring down record high energy prices.
 By contributing to the regulatory burden, it would depress American production and further increase inflationary pressures on energy that ripple throughout the entire economy.
-We are working to increase production, but are struggling to obtain financing because of activism from the very organizations and minority investors that are promoting this rule.
+We are currently redeploying approximately 90% of our cash flow into drilling and completing new wells.
+If we wanted to increase our rate we would need to obtain financing that is difficult to find due to the activism from the very organizations and minority investors that are promoting this proposed rule, which the SEC mistakenly purports will facilitate capital formation.

-We take particular issue with the suggestion on page 21362 that, "...an energy company might discuss how, due to actual or potential regulatory constraints, it intends to take advantage of climate-related opportunities by...reducing its medium and long-range fossil fuel exploration and production..."
-SEC is encouraging oil and natural gas companies to voluntarily reduce production, revenue, and returns to investors in order to meet voluntary greenhouse gas (GHG) reduction goals.
-Clearly SEC has gone far afield from its mission of capital formation to assuming an air quality role.
-The rule could not come at a worse time, as it is abundantly clear America needs to increase production of oil and natural gas to reduce prices for Americans and our allies in Europe and across the globe.
+We take particular issue with the suggestion on page 21,362 of the proposed rule as found in the Federal Register that, "...an energy company might discuss how, due to actual or potential regulatory constraints, it intends to take advantage of climate-related opportunities by...reducing its medium and long-range fossil fuel exploration and production..."
+The SEC is encouraging oil and natural gas companies to voluntarily reduce production, revenue, and returns to investors in order to meet voluntary greenhouse gas (GHG) reduction goals.
+Clearly the SEC has gone far afield from its mission of capital formation to assuming an air quality role, which is already duly served by other agencies in the federal government and at the state level.
+The rule could not come at a worse time, as it is abundantly clear America needs to increase production of oil and natural gas to reduce prices for Americans, our allies in Europe and those across the globe.

-SEC assumes it is a given that a net-zero or low-carbon transition is the goal.
-While we are agreed in the oil and natural gas industry that lowering GHG emissions is necessary to address climate change, it is by no means true that America is agreed on an agenda of net-zero if it is defined as the elimination of oil and natural gas.
-Activist groups have been able to convince neither the American people nor the majority of their representatives in Congress to stop using our products before a viable alternative is found, as it would mean fundamentally altering their healthy, safe, and prosperous lifestyles.
+The SEC assumes it is a given that a net-zero or low-carbon transition is the goal.
+It is by no means true that America is agreed on an agenda of net-zero if it is defined as the elimination of oil and natural gas.
+Activist groups have been able to convince neither the American people nor the majority of their representatives in Congress to stop using oil and natural gas, or the products that come from these natural resources for fuels, fabrics, plastics, pharmaceuticals and fertilizers, before viable alternatives are found, as it would mean fundamentally altering their healthy, safe, and prosperous lifestyles.

-If the intention of the rule is to bring about a carbon-constrained world where GHG emissions becoming limiting to the growth of oil and natural gas companies because they have a carbon "budget" they cannot exceed, then the lack of legal authority becomes even more acute.
-SEC has neither the authority to regulate a reduction of GHGs nor to assign carbon limitations to companies.
-Without Congress passing climate change legislation that codifies such policies, SEC cannot be used as a substitute to do so.
+If the intention of the rule is to bring about a carbon-constrained world in which GHG emissions limit the growth of oil and natural gas companies because they have a carbon "budget" they cannot exceed, then the lack of legal authority becomes even more acute.
+The SEC has neither the authority to regulate a reduction of GHGs nor to assign carbon limitations to companies.
+Without Congress passing climate change legislation that codifies such policies, the SEC cannot be used as a substitute to do so.